ArtSabintsev/Cognac/README.md

 # Cognac 🥃
-An Alluring, Dark, Muted, Night Shift Friendly Theme For Your Favorite Text Editor.
+An Alluring, Dark, Muted, Night Shift Friendly Theme For Xcode.

+## About
+Cognac is a theme composed of 11 colors that are easy on the eyes in both normal and light-reduced screens.
+All of the chosen colors are adjacent or complimentary to each other on the color wheel, excluding the black and gray colors.

 ## Palette